I had the chance to use

 every 1.day and so on.

-Let whenever write the cron job into the crontab.
+whenever write your job into the crontab.

 bundle exec whenever --update-crontab